pjfl/p5-class-usul/README.md

 - `l10n`

     A lazily evaluated instance of the `l10n_class`.
-This object reference handles the `localize` method
+This object reference is a [Localiser](https://metacpan.org/pod/Class::Usul::Types#Localiser) which handles the `localize` method

 - `l10n_class`